Jack9507/GithubActions/README.md

 # GithubActions
-In this repo I will learn about GitHUb Actions and the concept of CI in DevOps
+In this repo I will learn about GitHUb Actions and the concept of CI in DevOps.